 CPTPP’s customs administration and trade facilitation rules will reduce the financial and administrative burden for SMEs waiting for products to be delivered.
 This includes the speedy clearance of goods with a commitment to release normal trade within 48 hours and express shipments within 6 hours.

 Independently verified certificates of origin are not required to claim a CPTPP tariff preference.
 Instead, CPTPP Parties will accept a declaration [PDF, 44 KB] from the producer, exporter or importer of a good.
+There is no prescribed form for this declaration, but a template to help you meet these requirements is available here [DOCX, 19 KB].
 This declaration may be provided in electronic form.